Get

 Size: Large

 Although they will send a chill down the spine of those who don’t know them, the Rottweiler is an incredibly gentle, patient, and calm dog.
 In other words, they only look dangerous.
 Of course, any dog can be turned into a mean dog if raised by mean parents, and Rottweilers have had more than their fair share of being trained to fight.
-However, when raised in a loving home, they turn into loving, affectionate dogs.
+However, when raised in a loving home, they are loving, affectionate dogs.

 Not only are Rottweilers affectionate, but they’re also surprisingly playful and sweet.
 They make wonderful companion dogs and are great with small children when socialized correctly.
-Rottweilers can also be clingier than some of the dogs on this list and need a lot of attention to be happy and content.
+Rottweilers can also be clingier than some of the other dogs on this list and need a lot of attention to be happy and content.

 6. Bichon Frise